hsf-training/analysis-essentials/shell/05-loop.md

 It looks good,
 so she decides to get some coffee and catch up on her reading.

-> ## Those Who Know History Can Choose to Repeat It
+{% callout "Those Who Know History Can Choose to Repeat It" %}
 >
 > Another way to repeat previous work is to use the `history` command to
 > get a list of the last few hundred commands that have been executed, and